as-ws22/website/_sources/docs/programming-toolkit.md

 1. the latest version of Anaconda (includes Python and some toolkits)
 2. Visual Studio Code (a code editor)
+3. Git and create an acount at GitHub (for software development and version control)

 Please read the following instructions.